 Yes, I said it.
 40% people, the numbers speak for themselves.

-Global climate policy needs the US on board if it is to run smoothly, and the US need to get on board, before China and Russia completely steal the climate spotlight.
+Global climate policy needs the US on board if it is to run smoothly, and the US needs to get on board before China and Russia completely steal the climate spotlight.
 I would love to elaborate on this, but for now, I am fresh out of time.